ChromeDevTools/performance-stories/README.md

 2. Run `npm serve {story-name}`, which will run a server for that story and visit `http://localhost:8787` to view that story.

+## Viewing stories online

+This site is automatically deployed via GitHub Pages and available at [https://chromedevtools.github.io/performance-stories].